 The following specific actions contribute to the targets for the EU in 2020.
-(Table 30)
+(Table 29)

-Table 30: Actions contributing to the targets for the EU in 2020
+Table 29: Actions contributing to the targets for the EU in 2020

-EU 2020 target Envisaged actions Employment (75% of the 20-64 year-olds to be employed) Specific objective 4.1 : To improve the conditions of employment and cross-border labour mobility Fighting poverty and social exclusion (at least 20 million fewer people in Specific objective 3.1.1: Enhancing regional mobility by increase of density of border crossing points or at risk of poverty and social exclusion) Specific objective 3.2.1: Improving environmentally friendly cross-border transport services (improving accessibility through new public transport services; improvement of attractiveness of the region through the development of joint logistic services: job creation) Specific objective 4.1: To improve the conditions of employment and cross-border labour mobility Specific objective 1.1: Strengthened economic competitiveness of the border area by promoting joint cross-border activities of the SME sector and economic exploitation of new ideas, and fostering the enabling environment for promoting joint cross-border activities of the SME sector Education (at least 40% of 30-34- year-olds completing third level Specific objective 5.1 To improve the level of cross border interinstitutional cooperation. education) Specific objective 4.1 : To improve the conditions of employment and cross-border labour mobility
+EU 2020 target Envisaged actions Employment (75% of the 20-64 year-olds to be employed) SO 3.1 : To improve the conditions of employment and cross-border labour mobility Fighting poverty and social exclusion (at least 20 million fewer people in SO 2.1.1: Enhancing regional mobility by increase of density of border crossing points or at risk of poverty and social exclusion) SO 2.2.1: Improving environmentally friendly cross-border transport services (improving accessibility through new public transport services; improvement of attractiveness of the region through the development of joint logistic services: job creation) SO 3.1: To improve the conditions of employment and cross-border labour mobility Education (at least 40% of 30-34- year-olds completing third level education) SO 4.1 To improve the level of cross border inter-institutional cooperation.
+SO 3.1: To improve the conditions of employment and cross-border labour mobility